Ayaan577/Video-Based-HRNG/README.md

 # Video-Based Hardware Random Number Generator (HRNG)

 ## Overview
 This project implements a Video-Based Hardware Random Number Generator (HRNG) leveraging video frames as a source of entropy.
-The randomness is extracted through a series of processing steps, validated using statistical methods, and utilized for cryptographic key generation.
+The randomness is extracted through a series of processing steps, validated using statistical methods and utilized for cryptographic key generation.
 The project demonstrates how natural entropy sources can be integrated into cryptographic systems for enhanced security.

 ---